uccmisl/godash/README.md

 - adaptation algorithms, such as conventional, elastic, progressive, logistic, average, bba, geometric, arbiter and exponential
 - video codec, such as h264, h265, VP9 and AV1
 - DASH profiles, such as full, main, live, full_byte_range and main_byte_range
-- stream options for audio and video dash content
+- stream options for audio and video DASH content
 - config file input
+- ability to store the downloaded segments
 - debug option for printing information for this video stream
 - getting the header information for all segments of the MPD url
 - defining the initial number of segments to download before stream starts